wintercms/meta/release-notes/build-466.md

 - Fixed issue where custom validation rule strings starting with `unique` would not register correctly.
 - Fixed `propertyExists()` method to correctly detect properties added through `addDynamicProperty()`.
 - Fixed `options` support for `checkboxlist` and `balloon-selector` field types in the Syntax Parser
+- Fixed issues with properly quoting values when running `october:env`

 ## Security Improvements
 -